-Have students work with a partner to share, add to, and edit their myths.
+Have students work with a partner to share and edit their narratives.
 Allow students to share any mistakes they see, what they like about what has been written, and what changes they may suggest.

 Atalanta and the Golden Apples

 Students will analyze the characters' reactions to events in the myth "Atalanta and the Golden Apples."